Skip to main content

 James Patrick Celebrezze joined the Supreme Court of Ohio in 1983, providing the state’s highest judiciary with its first sibling pairing.
 He joined his older brother, Frank D. Celebrezze, who was the Chief Justice at that time.

-Celebrezze was born in 1938 in Cleveland to Frank and Mary Delsander Celebrezze.
+Celebrezze was born Feb.
+6, 1938 in Cleveland to Frank and Mary Delsander Celebrezze.
 He graduated with a bachelor’s degree from Ohio State University in 1960.
 After graduation, he joined the U.S. Army, serving for two years.
 After leaving the service, he taught in the Cleveland school district from 1962 to 1968.

 In 1964, Celebrezze was elected to his first public office, that of state representative in the 4th District, a position he retained until 1974.
 During this time, he attended Cleveland-Marshall Law School and obtained his law degree in 1967.